chandan-codeprism/bloomfilter-demo/README.md

 ## Features

+- Web UI for interactive demonstration of the Bloom Filter
-- RESTful API for interacting with a Bloom Filter
+- RESTful API for programmatic interaction with the Bloom Filter
 - Configurable Bloom Filter size and number of hash functions
 - Persistent storage of the Bloom Filter state
 - Efficient implementation using BitSet